 “Kalmar and Hiab serve different customers and have limited cross selling synergies.
 Both businesses have ambitious growth plans and we are now assessing if those would be better served as separate standalone businesses.
 Kalmar has recently gone through a major transformation to become a more focused business and has an excellent foundation in place to continue to grow independently.
 Hiab has a proven track record of profitable growth and M&A”

-The planning of the potential partial demerger is intended to be carried out during 2023 and the potential execution and separate listing of Kalmar on Nasdaq Helsinki would, if carried out, take place in 2024.
+Cargotec’s intention would be to separate Kalmar as a new listed company by means of a partial demerger from Cargotec.
+If carried out, the potential execution and separate listing of Kalmar on Nasdaq Helsinki, Finland, would take place in 2024.
 As announced by Cargotec on 14 November 2022, MacGregor, which is currently one of the three business areas of Cargotec, will not be part of Cargotec’s portfolio in the future.
 Therefore, in parallel, Cargotec’s focus remains to continue looking for a solution for MacGregor during 2024.
 If the planned actions are completed, there would be three separate businesses, Kalmar, Hiab and MacGregor.

 Frequently asked questions (updated 26 September 2023)